History of Frankfurt: World War II

+During World War II, Frankfurt was the location of a Nazi prison for underage girls with several forced labour camps, a camp for Sinti and Romani people (see Romani Holocaust), the Dulag Luft West transit camp for Allied prisoners of war, and a subcamp of the Natzweiler-Struthof concentration camp.

 Large parts of the city center were destroyed by in the bombings of the second World War.
 On March 22, 1944, a British attack destroyed the entire Old City, killing 1001 people.
 The East Port - an important shipping center for bulk goods, with its own rail connection - was also largely destroyed.

 Frankfurt was first reached by the Allied ground advance into Germany during late March 1945.
 The US 5th Infantry Division seized the Rhine-Main airport on 26 March 1945 and crossed assault forces over the river into the city on the following day.
 The tanks of the supporting US 6th Armored Division at the Main River bridgehead came under concentrated fire from dug-in heavy flak guns at Frankfurt.
 The urban battle consisted of slow clearing operations on a block-by-block basis until 29 March 1945, when Frankfurt was declared as secured, although some sporadic fighting continued until 4 April 1945.